12 top sales cadence examples: inbound, outbound, SaaS + more

 A well-structured cadence is key to building a better process for closing deals.
 But if you want to scale your results quickly, you need to take advantage of sales cadence automation tools.

-With Close CRM, you can easily set up email & calling Sequences, and even add new leads into those Sequences automatically using Zapier.
-The email templates that you create inside a Sequence are then sent out automatically, and the assigned rep will see a notification bubble when it’s time to hit the phones.
+With Close CRM, you can easily set up email & calling Workflows, and even add new leads into those Workflows automatically using Zapier.
+The email templates that you create inside a Workflow are then sent out automatically, and the assigned rep will see a notification bubble when it’s time to hit the phones.

 Ready to try the tool that can help you scale your outreach without scaling your effort?
 Give Close a spin for 14-days without cost (we won't even ask for your credit card number).